diagrid-labs/catalyst-pizza-demo/README.md

     diagrid appid create kitchenservice
     ```

-1. before continuing check the App IDs to make sure they have been created:
+1. Before continuing, check the App IDs to make sure they have been created:

 	```bash
 	diagrid appid list